WhiteHouse/drushsubtree/README.md

 --------

 Drush Subtree's goal is to improve Drupal developers' ability to make their work reusable.
-It provides a wrapper around git-subtree to simplify management of Git repos inside a parent repo and it provides integration with Drush's Build Manager extension.
-This enables you to:
+Specifically, it simplifies workflows for developing and maintaining contributed projects by enabling you to do development on contrib projects from inside a parent site repository.
+It does this by providing a wrapper around git-subtree to help you manage Git repos inside a parent repo and by providing integration with Drush's Build Manager extension for automating builds and using subtrees with Drush Make.

   - Use Build Manager's interactive prompt to set your site up with Git subtrees for projects you maintain outsite the parent site repository.